 When resetting a Deskset to factory defaults, the system configuration (the user settings and Personal directory) and Voicemail messages, Call Log, and the Redial list are all deleted.
 You can use this complete reset when assigning Desksets to new users.
-If you do not disconnect the LAN cable before pressing the RESET button, the extension number is retained, and Group Mailbox messages associated with the Deskset are recovered from the ATA.
+If you do not disconnect the LAN cable before pressing the RESET button, the extension number is retained.
 During the reset, any PC connected to the Deskset PC port momentarily loses network connectivity.

-To reset the entire system to factory defaults and completely clear the system of all settings (Auto Attendant, Ring Groups, hold message, and System NOTE Directory) and Voicemail messages:

-- 1. Unplug the LAN cables from all devices.

-- 2. Press the RESET button for more than five seconds on each device.

-- 3. Reconnect all devices to the LAN.
+To reset the entire system to factory defaults and completely clear the system of all settings (Auto Attendant, Ring Groups, hold message, and System Directory) and Voicemail messages, unplug the LAN cables from all devices and press the RESET button for more than five seconds on each device.
+Then reconnect all devices to the LAN.

-If your system has one Gateway installed, resetting the Gateway to factory defaults while Desksets are still connected to the system will delete only the voice prompts and hold messages.
-The rest of the Auto Attendant settings are maintained on the Desksets.
-If another Gateway is installed, the other Gateway maintains all system configuration settings.
+If there is one Gateway in the system, but there are still Desksets connected, then only the voice prompts and hold messages are deleted; the rest of the Auto Attendant settings are maintained on the Desksets.
+If there is another Gateway, the other Gateway maintains all system configuration settings.